Inside: What foods have prebiotics? And how do they fit as part of healthy eating habits?

-Since prebiotics seem to play a role in nourishing a healthy gut microbiota, what does that mean for smart eating choices?
-Not all fiber provides prebiotic benefits, as we discussed in part one of this series, which summarizes where today’s research stands on prebiotics’ potential health benefits.
+Not all types of dietary fiber provide prebiotic benefits, as we discussed in part one of this series, which summarizes where today’s research stands on prebiotics’ potential health benefits.
+The good news is that we can translate this complex science into easy, doable choices.

 Let’s focus now on the practical take-home steps following that update.
 What food choices are doable ways to nurture gut bacteria that promote good health?